thornjad/jmthornton/README.md

 ## Hello there!

-This is the source code of [jmthornton.net](http://jmthornton.net), home to Jade Thornton Web Development.
-This is my own personal website, showcasing work I have done, providing easy means of contact and hosting my personal blog [Sudo Brew](https://blog.jmthornton.net).
+This is the source code of [jmthornton.net](http://jmthornton.net), the personal website of me, Jade Thornton.
+It showcases work I have done, provides easy means of contact, hosts my blog [Sudo Brew](https://blog.jmthornton.net) and serves as a sandbox for my own experiments and growth.

 ---

-##### **This is a work in progress**

-I am a self-taught web developer in the process of learning and experimenting.
+I am a self-taught web developer, perpetually learning and experimenting.
 This site will grow along with me, and will not be a finished product for some time.
-So please excuse broken links, poor loading times, missing CSS, etc. If you have any comments, feedback, suggestions or would like to contribute, please register an issue at <https://gitlab.com/raindeer/jmthornton/issues>.
+Please excuse broken links, poor loading times, missing CSS, etc. If you have any comments, feedback, suggestions or would like to contribute, please register an issue at <https://gitlab.com/raindeer/jmthornton/issues>.

 ---